gtt116/proxypypi2/README.md

 Usage
 -----

-Setup of proxypypi requires:
+Setup of proxypypi2 requires:

-1. "pip install proxypypi"
+1. "pip install proxypypi2"
 2. cd to some directory you would like files to be cached in
-3. proxypypi run
+3. proxypypi2 run

-There are some command-line arguments (see "proxypypi -h") that allow some run-time behaviour control.
+There are some command-line arguments (see "proxypypi2 -h") that allow some run-time behaviour control.
 Notably "-d" which can configure the directory to cache in.

 Additionally the proxy may run in the background, in which case you need to supply three additional command-line arguments: "-P" (PID file), "-l" (log file) and "-o" (console output file) and use one of the daemon control commands instead of "run".
-See "proxypypi -h" for the commands.
+See "proxypypi2 -h" for the commands.

 Once running you may perform pip installs using the proxy by including the proxy in the pip command line using the "-i" argument: